The name Dresdner SC carries much history in German

 came to town.
 DSC Stadion was heavily hit in February 1945 by Allied air

 attacks as the city was under siege.
+All existing

 sports clubs were banned once Germany surrendered and the War ended.
-DSC were

-dissolved with Sportgemeinschaft Friedrichstadt being founded as a successor organisation.
+dissolved, with Sportgemeinschaft Friedrichstadt being founded as a successor organisation.

-1948 DSC Stadion was renamed Heinz-Steyer-Stadion with 80,000 spectators
+1948, DSC Stadion was renamed Heinz-Steyer-Stadion, with 80,000 spectators

 attending a display from a Soviet gymnastic team.
+In Germany’s

-first ever floodlit game at Heinz-Steyer-Stadion, SG Friedrichstadt defeated the
+first-ever floodlit game at Heinz-Steyer-Stadion, SG Friedrichstadt defeated the

 GDR East Germany national team 2-0.
 The match marked the final appearance of